BOTXavier/g_code_modifier/README.md

 Next, locate `layer_height_pattern` and `layer_flow_pattern`.
 Insert the desired pattern as follows:

   - For layer height, **the unit is in mm**.
 Ensure it stays between 0.05mm and 0.32mm.
   - For flow rate, **use percentages**.

-Ensure it stays between 80% and 200%.
+We provide the following advised height / flow rate combination.
+If these values are not respected, you may encounter holes between the layers pf the samples.
+50µm / 100%
+100µm / 125%
+150µm / 180%
+200µm / 270%
+250µm / 345%
+300µm / 470%

 Before running the script, verify that the number of layers in the height pattern matches the flow rate pattern.
 The script will alert you if there is a mismatch.